 With all this in mind, the iPad Pro (2020) itself is nearly identical to its predecessor in several ways.
 It features a marginally more powerful A12Z Bionic Chip, minimized bezels and a single USB-C port.
 On the hardware side, the only significant upgrade this year is the dual camera array that’s capable of capturing images similar in quality to the iPhone 11 series, along with a light detection and ranging (LiDAR) sensor.

-In a way, the fact that the new iPad Pro’s most compelling feature is also featured in nearly every device in Apple’s tablet lineup, makes this latest refresh a more difficult sell than its predecessor was at launch.
+In a way, the fact that the new iPad Pro’s most compelling feature is also included in nearly every device in Apple’s tablet lineup, makes this latest refresh a more difficult sell than its predecessor was at launch.

 Note: This review is focused on the 11-inch iPad Pro (2020) as that’s the unit Apple sent to MobileSyrup.
 The 12.9-inch iPad Pro (2020) offers the same experience, but with a larger screen.
 I’ve spent the last few years using the 12.9-inch (2018) iPad Pro, and while I appreciate the additional display real-estate, the device is heavy and can at times feel unwieldy.
 I’d recommend only opting for the larger sized iPad Pro (2020) if you intend to use the tablet for work and really need the additional display space.